MicrosoftDocs/entra-docs/docs/identity/app-provisioning/on-premises-ldap-connector-linux.md

 ## Determine how the Microsoft Entra LDAP Connector will interact with the directory server

-Before deploying the connector to an existing directory server, you'll need to discuss with the directory server operator in your organization how to integrate with their directory server.
-The information to gather includes the network information of how to connect to the directory server, how the connector should authenticate itself to the directory server, what schema the directory server has selected to model users, the naming context's base distinguished name and directory hierarchy rules, how to associate users in the directory server with users in Microsoft Entra ID, and what should happen when a user goes out of scope in Microsoft Entra ID.
+Before deploying the connector to an existing directory server, you need to discuss with the directory server operator in your organization how to integrate with their directory server.
+The information to gather includes:
+- The network information of how to connect to the directory server.
+- How the connector should authenticate itself to the directory server.
+- What schema the directory server has selected to model users.
+- The naming context's base distinguished name and directory hierarchy rules.
+- How to associate users in the directory server with users in Microsoft Entra ID.
+- What should happen when a user goes out of scope in Microsoft Entra ID.

 Deploying this connector may require changes to the configuration of the directory server as well as configuration changes to Microsoft Entra ID.
 For deployments involving integrating Microsoft Entra ID with a third-party directory server in a production environment, we recommend customers work with their directory server vendor, or a deployment partner for help, guidance, and support for this integration.
 This article uses the following sample values for OpenLDAP.

  |Configuration setting|Where the value is set| Example value|
  |-----|-----|-----|